How It Works?

-Margin trading allows you to borrow money against your current capital, to trade cryptocurrency.
+Margin and futures trading allows you to borrow money against your current capital, to trade cryptocurrency (contracts).

 So you don’t use your capital to trade crypto directly, but indirectly.
 You use your capital to borrow even more money.
 So you can buy a bigger position with less money.
 This is why it is also called leveraged trading.

 “Liquidation” happens when the losses on your position exceed the capital you used to borrow that position.

 That’s why you lose that capital on liquidation.
 So when you use ALL of your capital to borrow money against, then you also lose all of your capital on liquidation.

 Leveraged trading can increase your losses.
 If you want to make sense of leveraged trading, then your allowed position size is indispensable information.
 But leveraged trading doesn’t influence your position size at all though.
 In leveraged trading your position size is also based upon the stop-loss price.
 Not on your liquidation price!

 The leverage you apply doesn’t influence your position size.

 - For example, if you buy 1 Bitcoin at 10x leverage, that doesn’t mean that your position size has increased to 10 Bitcoins.

 But some traders take such a position size, that when liquidation entirely wipes out their position, they never lose more than the max. allowed risk over their entire account.
 In such case the liquidation actually acts as a kind of stop loss.
 So in case they want to move the liquidation price (stoploss) further away, they need to add margin to their account.

 Trading with leverage is possible on most exchanges, but these days I prefer using Binance futures and BTC/USDT.